-• As you begin to have great results, take note of settings, such as cutting pressure, speed, blade offset, blade type, brand of material, etc. There is a blank form at the end of this chapter that you can print and use to record your results.
-There are also suggested settings for a range of materials in Section 2.03 and in Chapter 10.
+• As you begin to have great results, take note of settings, such as cutting force, velocity, blade offset, blade type, brand of material, etc. There is a blank form at the end of this chapter that you can print and use to record your results.
+There are also suggested settings for a range at the end of Chapter 2, and in Chapter 10.
 Use these as starting guides but remember that your results may vary based on the many factors which can affect cutting.